Youdle Grocery Locator

 THREE STOCK STATES

-In Stock, Low Stock (8), Out of Stock.
-Each store shows real status.
 This design decision came from one parent's story.
-If the number is wrong, the product fails at the only moment that matters.
+If the number in stock is wrong, the product fails at the only moment that matters.

-In Stock, Low Stock (8), Out of Stock.
-Each store shows real status.
 This design decision came from one parent's story.
-If the number is wrong, the product fails at the only moment that matters.
+If the number in stock is wrong, the product fails at the only moment that matters.

 STORE COMPARISON ON ONE PAGE